learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q7.** A password field must be between 8 and 20 characters and contain only alphanumeric characters.
+**Q.** A password field must be between 8 and 20 characters and contain only alphanumeric characters.
 Which HTML5 attributes enforce these constraints without JavaScript?

 - A) `minlength="8" maxlength="20" type="password"`
 - B) `min="8" max="20" pattern="[a-zA-Z0-9]+" type="password"`